-The NRC staff is unable to complete its evaluation regarding the acceptability of the licensee's plans for implementing the requirements of Order EA 12 051 due to the need for additional information as described above.
+The NRC staff is unable to complete its evaluation regarding the acceptability of the licensee's plans for implementing the requirements of Order EA-12-051 due to the need for additional information as described above.
 The staff will issue an evaluation with its conclusion after the licensee has provided the requested information.

-The interim staff evaluation also includes RAIs, response to which the NRC staff needs to complete its review.
-The licensee should provide the information requested in the 6-month status updates, as the information becomes available.
-However, the staff requests that all information be provided by September 30, 2014, to ensure that any issues are resolved prior to the date by which the licensee must complete full implementation of Order EA-12-051.
+information be provided by March 31, 2015, to ensure that any issues are resolved prior to the date by which the licensee must complete full implementation of Order EA-12-051.
 The licensee should adjust its schedule for providing information to ensure that all this information is provided by the requested date.